 The Dependencies Risks and Migrations

 Keeping a clean concise list of your considerations for each feature or product release is key to your forward thinking.
-By being thorough in your documentation of your thoughts experiments and deliverables, you can revert to previous works when considering further features down the line.
+By thoroughly documenting your thoughts experiments and deliverables, you can revert to previous works when considering further features down the line.

 - What are the dependencies?